Alekzandra/blogWebsite/README.md

 ## Setup
 In order to run this project locally follow this steps:
-- install dependencies: npm install
+* install dependencies: npm install
-- run Mongo server: mongod
+* run Mongo server: mongod
-- run the app: nodemon app.js
+* run the app: nodemon app.js
-Now you should be able to open this project on http://localhost:3000/
+* now you should be able to open this project on http://localhost:3000/

 ## Project status
 My goal is to add some basic tests to this project.